+Maintenance

-Maintenance Lubricating and Greasing Instructions
+Lubricating and Greasing Instructions

-The engine should be oiled and greased in order to run properly.
-Regularly lubricate all engine and tender axles and linkage components, including pickup roller axles, to prevent squeaking.
+The engine should be well oiled and greased in order to run properly.

+Regularly lubricate all axles and pickup rollers to prevent squeaking.
 Use light household oil, such as that found in M.T.H.'s maintenance kit.
 Do not over oil.
 Use only a drop or two on each pivot point.